-- (i) The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made (see note 8). - (ii) After children in (i) above, priority will be given within each category to children living closest to the school.
+- (i) The attendance of a sibling at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made (see note 8). - (ii) After children in (i) above, priority will be given within each category to children living closest to the school.
 Distances are measured on a straight line "crow fly" basis, using Ordnance Survey data.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 Under random allocation, all the names will be entered into a 'hat' and the required number of names will be drawn out. - (iii) Application Procedures and Timetable

-To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 5 to 7.
-The Supplementary Information Form should be returned to The Headteacher, St Mary's Catholic Primary School, Woodbridge Road, IP4 4EU by 16th January 2021.
+To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
+You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1,2,4,5,6.
+The Supplementary Information Form should be returned to The Headteacher, St Mary's Catholic Primary School, Woodbridge Road, IP4 4EU by 15th January 2022.